anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

 ## Agenda
 Feel free to reach out if you have suggestions for this agenda!

+- An exploration of issues coming down the pike
+  - A new Bikeshare station at 24th and Rhode Island Ave NE
+  - Probable redevelopment of [2001 Rhode Island Ave NE](/issues/2100ria/) and the push for more retail along the corridor
+- Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
+- An update on the [22nd and Franklin mudslide](/issues/22nd-franklin-mudslide/)
+- An update from Allison Clausen of [Langdon Park Neighbors](http://www.langdonparkneighbors.org) on the [Model Cities/Engine 26 redevelopment proposal](/issues/modelcities/)
+- Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
 - A debrief from Commissioners Piekara and Kapur on the 3/15 5B and [5C](/issues/20230315-5cmeeting/) meetings
   - both Commissions approving (with caveat) the BZA case for [2026 Jackson St NE](/issues/2026jackson/)
   - 5B approving the BZA case for [3315 12th St NE](/issues/3315-12th/)